AsaCooperStickland/Optimizer_Visualisers/README.md

 ![Five Adam runs](https://github.com/AsaCooperStickland/Optimizer_Visualisers/blob/master/images/adam_5.png)

-Adam also uses a moving average of the variance of the gradient, this is used to boost the learning rate of variables that are 'rarer'.
-But that doesn't really apply here since we only have two variables for visualisation purposes.
+Adam also uses a moving average of the variance of the gradient, this is used to boost the learning rate of variables that are 'rarer' by dividing the learning rate by the variance.
+But that doesn't really apply here since we only have two variables (for visualisation purposes).
+It is of course very useful in deep learning tasks where we might have millions (or if we have access to fancy GPUs, billions!) of variables.

 ### Dependencies
 * Numpy
 * Matplotlib

 ### References:
 * http://papers.nips.cc/paper/4522-practical-bayesian-optimization-of-machine-learning-algorithms.pdf
 * http://arxiv.org/pdf/1012.2599v1.pdf